 I've registered my claim with you, but I haven't heard from you for a while.
 What's happening?

-Once we submit your claim, the other driver’s insurance company has three weeks to review our allegations and decide whether they wish to accept fault for the accident or to dispute it.
+Once we submit your claim, the other driver’s insurance company has several weeks to review our allegations and decide whether they wish to accept fault for the accident or to dispute it.

 During this period there is little that we can do to progress your claim, but it's important that you continue with your rehabilitation and keep a record of any financial losses that you have incurred.
-There is no need to contact us through this period, we will let you know as soon as we receive a response.
+There is no need to contact us through this period, we will let you know when we receive a response.

-You can use the ‘Financial Loss Uploader’ facility on your Client Extra Account to upload your losses and any evidence you may have. e.g. receipts and pictures.
+You can use the ‘Financial Loss Application’ facility on your Client Extra Account to upload your losses and any evidence you may have. e.g. receipts and pictures.

 Once the other driver’s insurance company has reviewed your claim, your case handler will make contact and inform you of the next steps.
-This usually takes three to four weeks.
+This is likely to take several weeks.